ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 An Application Load Balancer (ALB) is created to route traffic to the ECS Service that hosts the Sample Application.

-An ALB Listener and Target Group is also created to ensure that traffic is listened on port `80` and routed to the ECS Service on port `80`.
+An ALB Listener and Target Group is also created to ensure that traffic is listened to on port `80` and routed to the ECS Service on port `80`.

 The configurations for the ALB are: